MrFriggles/8iCodeChallenge/README.md

 ## Bugs
  * When an image is debayered and extracted the first time, the foreground will have a tolerance of 0...
 So a terrible foreground will be requested to be saved.
+ * Perhaps needs to add some signal handling or a proper exit routine as the program segfaults on exit :upside_down_face: